 Three variations exist and the difference is at the very Northern part of the ride, only by a few miles but you can tweak for your preference.

-R3 Keeps you south of the highway at the very northern point but you still do have to cross the highway twice to do this, then it is all road into Clatskaine.
+R3 Keeps you south of the highway at the very northern point but you have to cross the highway twice to do this, then it is all road into Clatskaine.
 (83miles and 6100ft)

-R4 Takes you over Beaver Falls area, its a gravel climb with a gravel decent.
+R4 Takes you over Beaver Falls area, (mile 37-40) its a gravel climb with a gravel decent.
 It’s not bad on a road bike and you don’t have to smash it, but if you are looking for less gravel, you might want to choose R3 or R5.
 (81miles and 6200ft)